dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

 ## Uninstallation

-To remove the Dash0 Kubernetes Operator from your cluster, run the following command:
+To remove the Dash0 Operator from your cluster, run the following command:

 ```
 helm uninstall dash0-operator --namespace dash0-system